alexpilotti/nova/nova/virt/hyperv/README.rst

 3. Upload and untar to the Cloud controller the next VHD image: http://dev.opennebula.org/attachments/download/482/ttylinux.vhd.gz
 4. sudo dd if=/path/to/vhdfileofstep3 of=/dev/nova-volumes/volume-XXXXX <- Related to the ID of step 2
 5. Launch an instance from any image(this is not important because we are just booting from a volume) from the dashboard, and don't forget to select boot from volume and select the volume created in step2.
 Important: Device name must be "vda"

+In Windows2012RC, it's important to execute next commands to prevent voumes were online by default:

+ diskpart
+ san policy=OfflineAll
+ exit